ArunSb28/PalindromeChecker/README.md

   - If you get this error *'perhaps you are running on a jre rather than a jdk maven'*, then import JDK instead by following [this](https://stackoverflow.com/questions/13635563/setting-jdk-in-eclipse)

-  - Run the Springboot application
+  - Run the Springboot application in IDE

   _You can start testing!_

-*Note: Make sure to update the docker-compose.yml file accordingly with modified port*
+*Note: Make sure to update the docker-compose.yml file accordingly with modified port if needed*

 ## Testing: